CarlKCarlK/fetch-data/README.md

 `Fetch-Data` checks a local data directory and then downloads needed files.
 It always verifies the local files and downloaded files via a hash.

- `Fetch-Data` makes it easy to download large and small samples files.
+ `Fetch-Data` makes it easy to download large and small sample files.
 For example, here we download a genomics file from GitHub (if it has not already been downloaded).
 We then print the size of the now local file.

 ```rust
 use fetch_data::sample_file;